Vegetables That Are Good For Dogs

 Cabbage: Cabbage aids in digestion and improves the skin of your dog.
 If your dog has rough or dry skin, cabbage can help reduce skin irritation and promote healthy skin growth.

 Green Beans: Green beans are a great source of fiber and can help your dog lose weight by boosting their metabolism.
-Fresh green beans make a great treat in placement of biscuits.
+Fresh green beans make a great treat in replacement of biscuits.
 You can also steam them and add them to dry dog food.

 Orange Vegetables and Gourds: